MENU

 Officially launched in January 2023, Simon Fraser University's 2023-2028 Strategic Research Plan (SRP) captures some of the breadth of activities at the university.
 It also defines priority areas of research strength and focus for 2023-2028.
 The SRP is accompanied by an implementation plan that identifies specific actions that will be taken to enhance the impact of the university in its key research priority areas.

-In preparing the SRP, we have interacted with hundreds of community members through townhall-style meetings, survey responses and email.
-We have discussed their priorities and where they see their research going in the coming years.
-Clear themes emerged from these discussions, such as the role of SFU in confronting the climate crisis, the growth of human-health focused research at the institution, the need for the institution to value diverse forms of scholarship, the need to respect and incorporate Indigenous perspectives and knowledge(s) into research at the institution, and the need to support graduate students and other early career researchers in our community.
+In preparing the SRP, the university interacted with hundreds of community members through townhall-style meetings, survey responses and email. to discuss their priorities and where they see their research going in the coming years.
+Clear themes emerged from these discussions, such as the role of SFU in confronting the climate crisis, the growth of human-health focused research at the institution, the need for the institution to value diverse forms of scholarship, the need to respect and incorporate Indigenous perspectives and knowledge(s) into research at the institution, and the need to support graduate students and other early-career researchers in our community.

 Learn more